In my last post, I talked about how I been relentlessly working on my putting.

 With my physical make-up (fancy for beer gut) it’s a little difficult to get a 35” putter in a stance where I can get over the ball with my eyes and the putter not be anchored to my body.
 Because of this uncomfortable position the first putters, I pulled from my bag was my 33″ TaylorMade Ghost Daytona.

-There was another reason I started with a 33″ putter and it had to do with my insane ability to keep stats like a crazed lunatic.
+There was another reason I started with a 33″ putter.
+Mainly because of my insane ability to keep stats like a crazed lunatic.
 The night Before I began using the 33″ putter I went to my stat spreadsheet to see if I could find any numbers that showed a difference in my putting when I compared the figures of me using a 35″ vs. a 33″ club.
 I was trying to see if having my eyes over the ball more with a shorter shafted putter was noticeable.

 Here’s what I found: